Target Behavior: Healthy Eating, Physical Activity

-- Nutrition education and promotion: Development and implementation of a nutrition education curriculum (Discovering Healthy Choices, adapted from the Nutrition to Grow curriculum), cooking demonstrations (Cooking Up Healthy Choices), and instructional school gardens.
+- Nutrition education and promotion: Development and implementation of a nutrition education curriculum (Discovering Healthy Choices, adapted from the Nutrition to Grow curriculum), cooking demonstrations (Cooking Up Healthy Choices), physical activity education (Healthy Choices in Motion), and instructional school gardens.

 - Family and community partnerships: Using promotional and reinforcing materials like family newsletters.
-Newsletters (Teaming Up for Families) had 8 lessons to reinforce SCHP components, and at least 1 health fair was held at each intervention school.
+Newsletters (Team Up for Families and the newly developed Healthy Choices at Home) had 8 lessons to reinforce SHCP components, and at least 1 health fair is held at each intervention school.

 - Foods available on school campus: Increasing healthy foods available in schools by creating/promoting salad bars and sourcing local, healthy foods to include on menus.

 - School wellness policy: Establish a school wellness committee including school staff, parents, and community members to guide program planning, implementation, and sustainability.

 *It should be noted that the Best Practices manual indicates the 4 program components above, while the Methods publication indicates an additional component: Supporting Regional Agriculture.

 - SHCP in Action Best Practices Guide: http://cns.ucdavis.edu/content/shcp/bestpractices/bestpractices.pdf

 Potential Benefits for Students